+44 (0)131 650 8409

 60 George Square, room 1.F3

 A graduate of the Sorbonne Nouvelle (LèsL) and of the University of Cambridge (PhD), and a former Junior Research Fellow at Christ’s College Cambridge, Marion joined the French Section in 1998.
 She has held Visiting Professorships in the Department of Modern Languages at the University of São Paulo (Summer 2013) and in the Comparative Literature Department at the Université François Rabelais, Tours (Winter Semester 2003).
 In 2005, she was awarded a Leverhulme Research Fellowship to work on a project on the influence of the Decadent movement on Marcel Proust and in 2007 an Habilitation à diriger les recherches from the University of Tours.

-Marion’s main research interests lie in the interface between literature and other media, in particular the problem of literary adaptation to the screen and the stage, in European cinema as well as in Decadence and the fin-de-siècle.
-She has published extensively on Marcel Proust as well as on other major figures of French literature and culture from Flaubert to Jean-Luc Godard.
+Marion’s current research interests lie in the interface between literature, film and the other arts, in particular the practice of adaptation to the screen and the stage, in the process of creation, as well as in Decadence and the European fin de siècle.
+She has published extensively on Marcel Proust as well as on other major figures of Francophone literature and film from Flaubert to Jean-Luc Godard.
 Her publications include Chantal Akerman (MUP, 2010), Proust dans la décadence (Champion, 2008), Proust at the Movies (Ashgate, 2005, co-authored with Martine Beugnet) and Processes of Literary Creation: Flaubert and Proust (Legenda, 1998).
 She has co-edited a collection of essays on genetic criticism, La Création en acte: devenir de la critique génétique (Rodopi, 2007) and a collection of essays on Marcel Proust and Modernity, Au seuil de la modernité: Proust, Literature and the Arts.
-Essays in Memory of Richard Bales (Oxford: Peter Lang, 2011), xiv + 324pp.
+Essays in Memory of Richard Bales (Oxford: Peter Lang, 2011).

-Having long experience in MSc and PhD supervision, Marion particularly welcomes postgraduate applications relating to her research interests in Proust, the European fin de siècle, Chantal Akerman and adaptation.
+Having long experience in MSc and PhD supervision, Marion particularly welcomes postgraduate applications relating to her research interests in adaptation studies, intermediality, the European fin de siècle, Marcel Proust and Chantal Akerman.

 This article was published on Oct 30, 2012